ccamara/carloscamara-hugo/content/post/2010/2010-04-27-arquitectos-software-libre-y-apoyo-institucional.md

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["reivindicaciones", "Software libre", "estándares", "librearq"] categories = ["Arquitectura", "Software"] people = ["daniel gil", "andrés moya", "Francesc Cantarell", "Jorge Toledo"]
+tags = ["Software libre", "estándares", "librearq"] categories = ["Arquitectura", "Software", "Reivindicaciones"] people = ["Daniel Gil", "Andrés Moya", "Francesc Cantarell", "Jorge Toledo"]

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.